-Cd command used to change directory in DOS command line.
+The Cd command is used to change the directory in the DOS command line.
 This post talks about getting a directory path in batch programming.

 Sometimes, We want to run files in the current directory in batch programming.